 It's often best to arrange your financial consent order alongside the divorce/dissolution process.

-For more information on financial settlements in divorce and dissolutions, book in for a free 15-minute call here.
+For more information on divorce financial settlements in divorce and dissolutions, book in for a free 15-minute call here.

 While it may be possible to come to a financial agreement with your ex regarding the division of assets and other financial matters without involving the court, it is generally advisable to have a formal legally binding divorce financial settlement.
 This helps protect your rights and ensures that both parties fulfil their obligations.

 Do I need a consent order to make our divorce financial agreement legally-binding, or is there another way?